|

 https://sw.kovidgoyal.net/kitty/

-- --name <NAME>
+- --name <NAME>,

-- --title <TITLE>, -T <TITLE>
+- --title <TITLE>, -T

 - Set the OS window title.
 This will override any title set by the program

-running inside kitty, permanently fixing the OS Window's title.
+running inside kitty, permanently fixing the OS window's title.
 So only

 use this if you are running a program that does not set titles.

-- --config <CONFIG>, -c <CONFIG>
+<CONFIG>, -c <CONFIG>

 - Specify a path to the configuration file(s) to use.
 All configuration

-files are merged onto the builtin kitty.conf, overriding the builtin
+files are merged onto the builtin kitty.conf, overriding the

-NONE to not load a config file.
+special value NONE to not load any config file.

 If this option is not specified, config files are searched for